 The above history is why the first definition for the word meat is "food; especially: solid food as distinguished from drink."

 So, as far as the dictionary goes, you can call almost any food meat.
-Think about it; we all still do when we talk about peeling the shell of a nut to get to its "meat," the edible part underneath.
+Think about it; we do when we talk about peeling the shell of a nut to get to its "meat," the edible part underneath.

 These new lab meat companies have come out swinging, calling the whole enterprise "clean meat," which "refers to products that are grown in cell cultures from animal stem cells (also called 'cultured meat' or 'synthetic meat').
 The processes for clean meat production have developed along with broader advances in tissue engineering, many in the medical field," according to Beveridge and Diamond, a law-firm specializing in the topic of sustainable food.